Expect the unexpected: augmented mixture models for black-hole-population studies: BBHs from GWTC-3

 \subsection{Parametrised model}

-In this first analysis, we apply the same AMM used in Section~\ref{sec:3dsim}, TPL+NP, with $\Lambda_\mathrm{TPL} = \{\alpha,\delta,\mathrm{M}_\mathrm{min},\kappa,\beta\}$. $\mathrm{M}_\mathrm{max}$ is fixed at 100 $\msun$ to ensure that the parametric distribution has non-zero support on the whole mass range.
-This analysis is similar in concept to the one presented in \citet{rinaldi:2025:features}, where we analysed the same dataset using a weighted superposition of a TPL and a Gaussian peak with independent redshift evolutions: following this paper, we include in the analysis only the primary mass, mass ratio, and redshift and we assume a fixed isotropic spin distribution (see Section~3 of \citealp{rinaldi:2025:features}).
-Moreover, we will compare our findings with the ones presented in the aforementioned paper.
+In this first analysis, we applied the same AMM used in Section~\ref{sec:3dsim}, TPL+NP, with $\Lambda_\mathrm{TPL} = \{\alpha,\delta,\mathrm{M}_\mathrm{min},\kappa,\beta\}$. $\mathrm{M}_\mathrm{max}$ is fixed at 100 $\msun$ to ensure that the parametric distribution has non-zero support on the whole mass range.
+This analysis has a similar concept to the one presented in \citet{rinaldi:2025:features}, where we analysed the same dataset using a weighted superposition of a TPL and a Gaussian peak with independent redshift evolutions; following this paper, we included only the primary mass, mass ratio, and redshift in the analysis, and we assumed a fixed isotropic spin distribution (see Section~3 of \citealp{rinaldi:2025:features}).
+Moreover, we compare our findings with the ones presented in the aforementioned paper.

 The posterior distribution for $\Lambda_\mathrm{TPL}$ is reported in Figure~\ref{fig:gwtc3_post_lambda}, which is found to be in good agreement with \citet{rinaldi:2025:features}.
-The differences between the two distributions are to be ascribed to the fact that the NP channel used in this analysis has more flexibility than the Gaussian peak, thus affecting differently the inference of the TPL parameters.
+The differences between the two distributions are to be ascribed to the fact that the NP channel used in this analysis has more flexibility than the Gaussian peak, thus affecting the inference of the TPL parameters differently.
 The reconstructed marginal non-parametric distribution for $\mathrm{M}_1$ and $z$ is reported in Figure~\ref{fig:gwtc3_nonpar}, highlighting the presence of the $\sim 35\ \msun$ pileup.
 This non-parametric reconstruction can be converted into a posterior on the parameters of a Gaussian distribution using the remapping procedure presented in \citet{rinaldi:2025:np2p}: the result of this remapping is shown in Figure~\ref{fig:gwtc3_remapped}.
-We find $\mu = 40^{+7}_{-8}\ \msun$ and $\sigma = 6^{+4}_{-2}\ \msun$, in agreement with the expectation of $\mu\sim 35\ \msun$ and $\sigma \sim 4\ \msun$ \citep{astrodistGWTC3:2023}.
+We find $\mu = 40^{+7}_{-8}\ \msun$ and $\sigma = 6^{+4}_{-2}\ \msun$, which is in agreement with the expectation of $\mu\sim 35\ \msun$ and $\sigma \sim 4\ \msun$ \citep{astrodistGWTC3:2023}.
 The inferred relative weight of the NP channel is $w_\mathrm{NP} = 0.003^{+0.2}_{-0.003}$, corresponding to an observed relative weight $\phi_\mathrm{NP} = 0.20^{+0.08}_{-0.11}$ -- 13 GW events associated with the non-parametric channel.